cpholguera/owasp-mstg/Document/0x06h-Testing-Platform-Interaction.md

 } }
 ```

-Now we quit with `q` and open another WebView (`WKWebView` in this case), it also gets detected if we repeat the previous steps:
+Now we quit with `q` and open another WebView (`WKWebView` in this case).
+It also gets detected if we repeat the previous steps:

 ```javascript
 $ frida -U com.authenticationfailure.WheresMyBrowser